 These columns represent the target and maximum annual cash bonus opportunities under the Company's annual cash bonus program for 2017.
-The actual cash bonuses paid to the named executive officers for 2017 are set forth in the Summary Compensation Table under the "Non-Equity Incentive Plan Compensation"
+The actual cash bonuses paid to the named executive officers for 2017 are set forth in the Summary Compensation Table under the "Non-Equity Incentive Plan Compensation" column.

 These columns represent the performance-based RSUs granted to the named executive officers during 2017 pursuant to the Company's 2007 Stock Incentive Plan, shown both at the target and maximum performance levels.
-For our executive officers to earn any portion of their award, the Company must attain a minimum percentage of the pre-established target levels for consolidated revenue and adjusted EPS.
+For our executive officers to earn any portion of their award, the Company must attain a minimum percentage of the pre-established target levels for consolidated maximum performance levels.
+For our executive officers to earn any portion of their award, the Company must attain a minimum performance of the pre-established target levels for consolidated revenue and adjusted EPS.
 The executive officers would earn 100% of the target award if the Company achieves 100% of the Company's two performance goals specified in the awards for the fiscal year of the award.
 The executive officers would earn up to a maximum of 150% of the target award if the Company exceeds the performance goals specified in the awards up to a maximum specified performance level.
 The executive officers may earn a portion of the target award, but less than 100%, if the Company falls short of one or both performance goals but still achieves at least a minimum threshold performance level.
-For each of the Company's two performance goals, we use linear interpolation to determine the portion of the award earned by the named executive officers if the Company's performance exceeds the minimum threshold but is less than the 100% of the goals, or exceeds the 100% target but does not reach the maximum performance level.
+For each of the Company's two performance goals, we use linear interpolation to determine the portion of the award earned by the named executive officers if the Company's performance exceeds the minimum threshold, the named executive officers did not earn any of the granted performance-based RSUs awarded.